 Emily Gable 1:02:58

 Sneakers, you know,

-I told my mom this and I actually gave my mom a massage today.
-I told her when people come with like really stinky feet and I’m working on them and I get to their feet and they stink I put I’m like oh I think your feet wants lemon today.
-So that I don’t have to smell their stinky toed shoes.
-And, today I was like I think I’m gonna put some oil on your feet.
-And she was like, Oh, no do my feet smell.
+I told my mom this, and I gave my mom a massage today.
+I told her when people come with really stinky feet, and I’m working on them, and I get to their feet, and they stink, I put I’m like, oh, I think your feet want lemon today.
+So that I don’t have to smell their stinky-toed shoes, and today, I thought I would put some oil on your feet.
+And she was like, Oh, no, do my feet smell.

 I’ve got I’ve got some solution for it.